The Board of

 association at meetings, or preparing issue reports and statements.

-In addition to the time required to complete the tasks described above:
+In addition to the time required for the activities and responsibilities described above:

-all meetings of the Board of Directors during her/his term of office
+all meetings of the Board of Directors during their term of office

 (Board meetings are generally held in May, July, November, February, and

 immediately prior to the Annual Education Conference).
-Currently scheduled Board meetings during this term: April 26-27, 2021
+Currently scheduled Board meetings during this term: April 24-25, 2023 (Vancouver,

 practicality of in-person meetings will depend on the then-current